ropensci-archive/rorcid/README.md

 * Public API docs: http://members.orcid.org/api
 * Swagger docs: https://pub.orcid.org/v3.0/#/Development_Public_API_v3.0

-The package now works with the `v2.1` ORCID API now.
-It's too complicated to allow users to work with different versions of the API, so it's hard-coded to `v2.1`.
+The package now works with the `v3.0` ORCID API.
+It's too complicated to allow users to work with different versions of the API, so it's hard-coded to `v3.0`.

 ## Authentication